djbetancourt-gh/funGp/cran-comments.md

 * Also protected pre-existent foreach adapters as suggested by the author of future

+* Corrected an issue with an URL from the previous submission attempt of this version

 ## Test environments
 * local Windows install, R 4.2.0
 * rhub, Fedora Linux, R-devel, clang, gfortran